 Parish: Capel

 Settlement: Remote from settlement centre

 Gross area (ha): 2.91

 Developable area (ha): 2.91

 Site type: Greenfield site in rural area

 Potential site use: Site has been assessed for development potential, notably for

 residential use.

 Potential yield if 87

 residential:

-Issues to consider: Green Belt designation;
+Issues to consider: Transport Infrastructure: PRoW;

-AONB (1 component part);

-Ecological interest;
+MGB;

+Flood Zone 2;

-EA Flood Zones 2 and 3;
+Flood Zone 3;

+HLC Period: Late 20th century, Early modern;

+APA: Historic Settlement - Tudeley Hale;

+ALC ODADE O

+ALC: GRADE 2;

+LCA: Low Weald Farmland, River Valleys;

 Highway matters;

-Heritage matters (adjacent to listed buildings);

-ALC: Grade 2

-Site Decorintian:
+Heritage: adjacent to Listed Buildings

 Site Description: The site comprises two parcels of land.
 The larger parcel consists of agricultural fields.
 The smaller parcel of land to the east of Hartlake Road is more domestic in scale.
 There are no existing buildings on the site.

 The larger site is adjoined by fields, a public house and residential properties.
 The smaller parcel is adjoined by fields and some residential uses.
 The southwest corner of the larger site has no natural boundary.
 The remaining boundaries of the larger site comprise hedging, trees and fencing.
 The boundaries of the smaller parcel of land comprise of low hedging along the frontages of Hartlake and Sherenden Road and domestic fencing to the east.
 The southern boundary is open to the parcel of land found to the south.
 There are trees and hedging on the site.
 There are drainage ditches adjacent to the smaller parcel of the site.
 There is currently a lack of vehicular access into the site from Hartlake Road.

 The smaller parcel of land fronts both Hartlake Road and Sherenden Road and is adjacent to a residential property.
 There is a lack of pavement along Hartlake Road and Sherenden Road.
 Public Rights of Way numbers WT164 and WT165 run through the larger parcel of the site.
 The larger parcel is generally flat and is set down at a lower level than Hartlake Road.
 The smaller parcel is generally flat.
 There are public views of the site from Hartlake Road and the surrounding area.
-The

-smaller parcel is also seen from Sherenden Road.
+The smaller parcel is also seen from Sherenden Road.

-Suitability: Unsuitable: see reason below
+Suitability: The site is considered unsuitable for allocation.
+It is remote from a settlement centre and unlikely to be sustainable in this context.
+The site has not been considered as part of the Tudeley Village allocation (STR/SS3) nor as a reasonable alternative to this Garden Settlement.
+It is in Flood Zone 3 and not well related to other sites.

 Availability: Available

 Single ownership

 Achievability: N/A

-Sustainability This site is not a reasonable alternative.
+Sustainability Site is not a reasonable alternative.

 Assessment:

 Conclusion: This site is considered unsuitable as a potential site allocation.

-Reason: The site is remote from a settlement centre and unlikely to be sustainable in this context.
-Only consider in the context of the Tudeley new settlement submission
+Reason: The site is remote from a settlement centre, and unlikely to be

+sustainable in this context.